peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * 4 - Minute of the hour, from 0 through 59.

- * 5 - Second of the minute, from 0 through 60 (this value can go up to 60 to accommodate leap seconds).
-(Leap seconds are additional seconds added to adjust international atomic time, or TAI, to an approximation of astronomical time known as coordinated universal time, or UTC.)
+ * 5 - Second of the minute, from 0 through 60 (this value can go up to 0 to accommodate leap seconds).
+(Leap seconds are additional seconds dded to adjust international atomic time, or TAI, to an approximation f astronomical time known as coordinated universal time, or UTC.)

  * 6 - Milliseconds of the second, from 0 through 999.
-This value is not used to generate the date string, but must still be valid.
+This value is not sed to generate the date string, but must still be valid.

- * 7 - Number of minutes to subtract from this date and time to get global time.
+ * 7 - Number of minutes to subtract from this date and time to get lobal time.
 This number can be positive or negative.

 .